microsoft/vs-mef/doc/vsmefx.md

 ```
 Options:
-  --verbose                        An option to toggle the detail level of the output. [default: False]
+  --verbose                                              An boolean option to toggle the detail level of the text output. [default: False]
-  --file <file>                    Specify files from which we want to load parts from. [default: ]
+  --file <file>                                          Paths to assemblies (.dll or .exe) to include in the MEF catalog, or the path to a cache file written previously with the  switch. [default: ]
-  --directory <directory>          Specify folders from which we want to load parts from. [default: ]
+  --directory <directory>                                Paths to folders to search for assemblies carrying MEF parts or cache files. [default: ]
+  --config-file <config-file>                            The path to an .exe.config or .dll.config file that can help resolve assembly references. [default: ]
+  --base-dir <base-dir>                                  The path to the directory to consider the base directory for relative paths in .
+If unspecified, the directory containing  will be used. [default: ]
-  --parts                          An boolean to toggle if we want to print out all the parts. [default: False]
+  --parts                                                Prints a list of discovered parts. [default: False]
   --detail <detail>                                      Specify the parts we want to get more information about. [default: ]
   --importer <importer>                                  List the parts who import the specified contract name(s). [default: ]
   --exporter <exporter>                                  List the parts who export the specified contract name(s). [default: ]
   --rejected <rejected>                                  List the rejection causes for a given part (use all to list every rejection error). [default: ]
   --graph <graph>                                        Specify path to directory to save the rejection DGML file. [default: ]
-  --whitelist <whitelist>          A file which lists the parts we expect to be rejected. [default: ]
+  --expected-rejections-file <expected-rejections-file>  The path to a file which lists the parts we expect to be rejected. [default: ]
-  --regex                          Treat the text in the whitelist file as regular expressions. [default: False]
+  --regex                                                Treat the text in the expected rejections file as regular expressions. [default: False]
   --cache <cache>                                        Specify the name of the output file to store the loaded parts. [default: ]
   --match <match>                                        Check relationship between given part which are provided in order: ExportPart ImportPart. [default: ]
   --match-exports <match-exports>                        List of fields in the export part that we want to consider. [default: ]
   --match-imports <match-imports>                        List of fields in the import part that we want to consider. [default: ]
   --version                                              Show version information
   -?, -h, --help                                         Show help and usage information
 ```

 ## Part Information Getter